Agriculture Grants in Australia (All States) — 2026

 Disaster Assistance Loans – Western QLD Surface Trough, Rainfall and Flooding (Primary Producers)

 This program provides low-interest loans to Queensland primary producers whose assets have been significantly damaged by the Western Queensland Surface Trough and Associated Rainfall and Flooding between 21 March – 19 May 2025.
-Loans of up to $5 million over a maximum term of 10 years can be used to repair or replace damaged plant, equipment, farm buildings, livestock, and meet carry-on requirements.
+Loans can be used to repair or replace damaged plant, equipment, farm buildings, livestock, and meet carry-on requirements to re-establish normal operations.

 Supply Chain Capacity Program WA